core77/c5f5boilerplate/README.md

 # You can help with

-* Foundation form template for the form block
-* Navigations like offcanvas, magellan, sidenav ...
+* Navigations like
+ 	- offcanvas
+ 	- combination of topbar (on large and medium) and offcanvas (small)
+ 	- magellan
+ 	- sidenav
 * ... and more of the Foundation stuff

 									Pull requests are appreciated.